 - The environmental management system must be documented, either in paper or electronic form.
 This usually takes the form of an environmental manual, environmental procedures and other associated documents.

 - Operations associated with the identified significant environmental aspects and impact must be controlled.
 This operational control is often attained by the implementation of procedures.
 This generally results in the procedures covering high risk actives such as the operation of an effluent treatment plant or waste management.

-5.The next stage is checking an corrective action this will involve the following:
+5.The next stage is performance evaluation this will involve the following:

 - In order to determine whether the environmental management system complies with the requirements of the standard environmental audit programmes and procedures should be established and maintained.
 Internal audits are a key part of determining whether the system is actually working.

-Hope the above helped you gain a basic understanding of environmental management systems .
-Please feel free to comment if you have any queries in the box below.
+I hope the above helped you gain a basic understanding of environmental management systems.
+Please feel free to contact us if you have any questions.